Episerver CMS 7.5 with updates

-This document describes the integration between EPiServer Find and EPiServer CMS 7.5 with updates.
-The EPiServer CMS integration consists of a number of components that make it convenient to use the Find .NET client API with EPiServer CMS.
+This topic describes the integration between Episerver Search & Navigation (formerly Episerver Find) and Episerver CMS 7.5 with updates.
+The Episerver CMS integration includes components that make it convenient to use the Search & Navigation .NET client API with Episerver CMS.

 The integration components are:

-- A set of conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other EPiServer classes.
+- Conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other Episerver classes.
 The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.

-- A scheduled job - EPiServer Find CMS Indexing Job, for complete re-indexing of all content.
+- A scheduled job, Episerver Find CMS Indexing, handles the re-indexing of all content.

-- The GetContentResult extension method, whihc you can call to execute search requests and get actual IContent objects back.
+- The GetContentResult extension method.
+Call to execute search requests and get actual IContent objects back.

-- Several additional filter methods that make it more convenient to filter on EPiServer CMS types, such as ContentReference.
+- Several additional filter methods,such as ContentReference, make it more convenient to filter on Episerver CMS types.

 Setting up for development

-The CMS integration assumes that each environment has its own Find index.
+The CMS integration assumes that each environment has its own Search & Navigation index.
 It also assumes that content is added and removed through the CMS API.
 This means that:

 - Each developer should have their own development index unless you use a shared database.